DecodeGenetics/Ratatosk/scripts/multi_nodes_denovo_correction/README.md

 5. Each batch of corrected long reads is re-corrected using the previously built index (multiple nodes)
 6. Batches of corrected long reads are put back into one file (single node)

-Steps 2 and 4 are the most memory and time consuming as they can only be performed on single nodes.
+Steps 2 and 4 are the most memory consuming but can only be performed on single nodes.

 ## Requirements